 It is also recognised that the SARS-Cov-2 virus binds to angiotensin converting enzyme 2 (ACE2) in the upper airways and lungs after the protein spike on the virus is activated by transmembrane protease serine 2 (7).
 The ACE2 receptor is a membrane protein found in abundance in the lungs and serves many protective pathways.
 The myocardium also contains a high concentration of ACE2 receptors, activation of which may facilitate direct toxic effects within the myocardium or offset the effects of the renin angiotensin aldosterone system (7).
 A rare proportion of patients who have been diagnosed with COVID-19 infection have presented with chest pain and palpitations rather than symptoms due to respiratory tract involvement (3).

 For athletes suffering with flu-like symptoms, myocarditis has always been a potential complication of viral syndromes.
-Although the diagnosis is reliant upon histological confirmation or the demonstration of myocardial oedema or late gadolinium enhancement (LGE) on cardiac MRI (CMR), emerging case reports appear to implicate myocarditis as an additional cause of cardiac damage from COVID-19 (8–10) .
-Symptoms include chest pain that may be made worse by breathing in deep, increasing breathlessness and palpitations.
+Although the diagnosis is reliant upon histological confirmation or the demonstration of myocardial oedema or late gadolinium enhancement (LGE) on cardiac magnetic resonance imaging (MRI), emerging case reports appear to implicate myocarditis as an additional cause of cardiac damage from COVID-19 (8–10) .
+Key symptoms include chest pain that may be made worse by deep inspiration, increasing breathlessness, and palpitations.
+Physical signs may be few, however particular attention should be given to tachycardia, added heart sounds, bibasal crackles or signs of a pleural effusion.
 While serum biomarkers of myocardial damage are commonly elevated in the acute stages, it important to note that raised troponins do not equate to a diagnosis of myocarditis and may be secondary to intensive physical training.
-ECG manifestations commonly include non-specific signs such as ST-segment and T-wave abnormalities, or ventricular arrhythmias.
-It is noteworthy that some of these repolarisations anomalies are also common to the electrical adaptations to athletic training.
+ECG manifestations may include non-specific signs such as ST-segment elevation or depression, T-wave inversion,, PR-segment depression, and/or ventricular arrhythmias.
+It is noteworthy that repolarisations anomalies are also common to the electrical adaptations to athletic training.
 Cardiac imaging techniques might show global or regional wall motion abnormalities along with variable degrees of pericardial effusion.
-Myocardial oedema might be identified in early stages with CMR, while LGE can be present early in its evolution and remain as a sequela (14).
+Myocardial oedema might be identified in early stages with cardiac MRI, while LGE can be present early in its evolution and remain as a sequela (14).
 From available data thus far, it appears there is RV impairment over LV involvement in previously hospitalised patients with COVID-19 infection (10).
-The incidence of myocarditis associated arrhythmias is unknown, and while COVID-19 infection led to a ≥50% increase in out of hospital cardiac arrest in the general population (11), the data is descriptive and does not per se suggest an increased risk of sudden cardiac arrest or arrhythmias in otherwise ‘healthy’ COVID-19 positive individuals.
+The incidence of myocarditis associated arrhythmias is unknown, and while COVID-19 infection led to a ≥50% increase in out of hospital cardiac arrest in the general population (11), the data is descriptive and does not necessarily suggest an increased risk of sudden cardiac arrest or arrhythmias in otherwise ‘healthy’ COVID-19 positive individuals.
 Animal studies have, however, shown that exercising with myocarditis can increase viral replication and inflammation within the heart, resulting in permanent damage or occasionally sudden death (12).
-(13)
+Indeed, myocarditis accounted for 20% of all non-traumatic sudden death among a cohort of military recruits (13).

-Cardiac RTP pathway
+Cardiac return-to-play pathway

 To prevent sudden death in athletic populations, most professional and elite sport federations have an existing pre-participation cardiovascular evaluation protocol (14), often utilising 12-lead electrocardiography (ECG) ± echocardiography (ECHO).
-While this document does not stray too far from established recommendations, we propose minor pathway modifications based on reasonable clinical indications (Figure 1).
+While this document does not stray far from established recommendations, we propose minor pathway modifications based on reasonable clinical indications (Figure 1).

-For athletes who have not presented with signs or symptoms of COVID-19 during the pandemic, we recommend that NO cardiac investigations are required before RTP.
+For athletes who have not presented with signs or symptoms of COVID-19 during the pandemic, we recommend that no additional cardiac investigations are required before RTP.